boazbk/tcs/lec_06_loops.md

 ## Lecture summary

 * NAND++ programs introduce the notion of _loops_, and allow us to capture a single algorithm that can evaluate functions of any input length.
+* Running a NAND++ program for any finite number of steps corresponds to a NAND program.
+However, the key feature of NAND++ is that the number of iterations can depend on the input, rather than being a fixed upper bound in advance.

 ## Exercises